Skip to main content

 Day 1–2: Sydney – The Sparkling Start

-The waves crash against the sandstone cliffs of Bondi Beach as the sun lifts above the Pacific — warm gold spilling across surfers’ shoulders.
+Spend one to two days in Sydney, the waves crash against the sandstone cliffs of Bondi Beach as the sun lifts above the Pacific — warm gold spilling across surfers’ shoulders.
 You sip your first flat white from a tiny café overlooking the ocean; the scent of sea salt and espresso mingling in the air.

 Spend your day exploring Sydney’s iconic waterfront — the Opera House, Harbour Bridge, and the hidden Barangaroo Reserve, where city meets bushland.
 By sunset, take a ferry to Manly.
 The city skyline glows behind you, the harbor rippling like liquid sapphire.